MystenLabs/seal/crates/dkg-cli/README.md

 1. Initization

 a.
+Initialize a committee.

+- For a member to participate in the committee, send your wallet address with the admin who initiates the DKG, this is the same wallet you use to complete the rest of the DKG onchain steps for registering and proposing.
-Create a Committee with threshold and members (anyone can call this).
+- An admin can now create a Committee with threshold and members.
 This outputs the committee object ID.
+Share this with all members.

 ```bash
 # Create the Committee with threshold 2 and members